anuj-softech/PixelPlay/README.md

 ![image](https://github.com/user-attachments/assets/ff10431f-0bfe-40c6-8e7b-ed202d9ca64a)

-PixelPlayer is a free, open-source Android video player built on Media3 ExoPlayer.
+PixelPlayer is a free, open-source Android video player built on Media3 ExoPlayer and has built in offline AI subtitle generator based in wishper.cpp.
 It supports almost all video formats, is lightweight, and offers a smooth playback experience while packing in powerful features.

 ## Features